scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ===========
 Sacred has been useful for a many researchers already, but there are still many possible improvements on our roadmap.
 This includes support for more complex experimental setups, like having separate training and evaluation scripts as is common with large Tensorflow models.
-Similarly it would be interesting to offer support and a clear workflow for continuation of aborted runs
+Similarly, it would be interesting to offer support and a clear workflow for continuation of aborted runs.

 While Sacred helps capturing relevant information about experiments, it does not offer much support for organizing and analysing results.
 To tackle this we plan to provide a unified interface for querying the records created by different observers.